RyanGlScott/text-show/README.md

 ```

 If you desire it, there are also monomorphic versions of the `showb` function available in the submodules of `Text.Show.Text`.
 A naming convention is present in which functions that show different values depending on the precedence end with `Prec`(e.g., `showbIntPrec`), whereas functions that show the same values regardless of precedence do not end with `Prec` (e.g., `showbBool`).

+Support for automatically deriving `Show` instances can be found in the `Text.Show.Text.TH` and `Text.Show.Text.Generic` modules.
+If you don't know which one to use, use `Text.Show.Text.TH`.